"No debating": SA defends Christmas clothes after woman questions tradition

 - A life coach shared a video questioning why people put themselves under pressure to buy Christmas clothes when they struggle in January

-- The woman asked why South Africans inherit old customs that had economics of that time that aren't applicable today
+- The woman asked why South Africans inherit old customs that were economic customs of that time that aren't applicable today

 - Social media users disagreed with her message, with many defending the tradition